deployphp/deployer/docs/recipe/magento2.md

 ### magento:set_cache_prefix
 [Source](https://github.com/deployphp/deployer/blob/master/recipe/magento2.php#L462)

-Update cache id_prefix.
+Description: Update cache id_prefix on deploy to ensure compilation against a fresh cache.

+The cache ID prefix is generated using the magento_cache_id_prefix variable if it is set.
+If magento_cache_id_prefix is not set, it falls back to using the alias.
+This ensures that the cache prefix is unique for each deployment, preventing conflicts and ensuring that the latest version of the cache is used.
-Update cache id_prefix on deploy so that you are compiling against a fresh cache Reference Issue: https://github.com/davidalger/capistrano-magento2/issues/151 To use this feature, add the following to your deployer scripts:
+Reference Issue: https://github.com/davidalger/capistrano-magento2/issues/151

+To use this feature, add the following to your deployer scripts:
 ```php
 after('deploy:shared', 'magento:set_cache_prefix');